 What is the \$500 minimum account-level claim threshold for the agency MBS fails charge?
-A failing party is not subject to a fails charge if the sum of the cumulative fails charges for all delive

 A failing party is not subject to a fails charge if the sum of the cumulative fails charges for all delivery failures from the failing party to a separate legal entity for a given month is less than or equal to \$500.